-There is a maximum of eight people and 1 vehicle / RV per site.
+There is a maximum of eight people per site.

-Wildlife & food storage.
 Keep all food and scented items (e.g., toothpaste, sunscreen, ice chests/coolers, etc) in your hard-sided vehicle if available.
 If you are tent-camping without a vehicle, use the food lockers found throughout the campground.
 Label and date your items in the food locker.
 Keep a clean camp and wash your dishes immediately.
-Click here to learn more about wildlife safety.
+Learn more about wildlife safety.

-Pets.
 Pets are welcome at Riley.
 Dispose of pet feces in garbage cans.
 Secure pet food in your vehicle or a food locker.
-Click here for more pet information.
+Learn more about camping with your pet.